-But that doesn’t mean seniors can’t find good deals on car insurance.
-Our guide will help you find the cheapest rates for seniors in South Carolina and learn other ways to save on auto insurance premiums.
+Even though rates may rise, seniors can still find good car insurance deals.
+Our guide will help find the most affordable rates for senior drivers in South Carolina and suggest other ways to save on your auto insurance premiums.

-- A 75-year-old driver in South Carolina pays 16% more a full coverage policy than a 65-year-old driver.
+- Finding the cheapest car insurance for seniors over 70 becomes more important as rates increases significantly.
+For instance, a 75-year-old driver in South Carolina pays 16% more more a full coverage policy than a 65-year-old driver.

 - Reviewing and comparing car insurance quotes every six months or at renewal can help you find the most affordable rates.